magcode/daikin-mqtt/README.md

 # daikin-mqtt
 MQTT interface for Daikin AC devices.
-Based on the (fork of) [Daikin Java interface](https://bitbucket.org/m-do/jdaikin) of Jonathan Giles.
+Based on the work of [Jonathan Giles](https://bitbucket.org/JonathanGiles/jdaikin/src/default/).

 It aims to be compliant to the [Homie convention](https://homieiot.github.io).